-You need a valid passport with minimum validity of 6 months from the entry to Morocco.
+To travel in Morocco you need a valid passport with a minimum validity of 6 months from the entry to Morocco.
 Europeans do not need a visa.
-The maximum legally authorized stay for tourism in Morocco is 3 months from the entry to Morocco.
+The maximum legally authorized stay for tourism in Morocco is 3 months from entry to Morocco.

-Morocco is on Greenwich Time slot and is not time change in spring and autumn.
-With respect to most of Europe, Morocco is 1 hour earlier in winter, and 2 hours less in summer.
+Morocco is in the Greenwich time zone and there is no time change in spring and autumn.
+With respect to Spain, in Morocco the same time in winter, and 1 hour less in summer.

-Because of its geography, Atlantic coast, Mediterranean coast, Low Mountain, high mountain, steppe, desert in Morocco are all climates.
-Generally has a warm climate except December, January and February are the coldest months of the year.
+Due to its geography, Atlantic coast, Mediterranean coast, low mountains, high mountains, steppe, desert, in Morocco there are all climates.
+In general it has a warm climate except December, January and February which are the coldest months of the year.
 In the desert during the month of August the temperatures reach up to 50º.

-Sunglasses, sunscreen, protective anti mosquito cream, lip balm, soap, tissues, ibuprofen, aspirin, laxatives, astringents (just in case), comfortable shoes, sandals, jacket for cold nights, batteries for devices that require them (in Africa batteries are of very poor quality).
+We advise you to bring sunglasses, sunscreen, anti-mosquito protector, lip cream, soap, tissues, ibuprofen, aspirin, laxatives, astringents (just in case), comfortable shoes, flip-flops, jacket for the cold of the nights, batteries for devices that require them (in Africa batteries are of very poor quality).

-Travelers from other countries should only drink bottled water, and while he’s hot tea in Morocco should be taken sparingly.
-Green tea is the national drink is prepared and sometimes mint.
-Part of the tradition and it is a ritual to celebrate the welcome the newcomer.
-They call it the Berber whiskey is known to be well prepared by his turban foam.
+Travelers from other countries should only drink bottled mineral water.
+Green tea is the national drink and is sometimes prepared with mint.
+It is part of the tradition and it is a ritual to celebrate the welcome to newly arrived tourism in Morocco.
+They call it the Berber whiskey and it is known to be well prepared by its foam turban.

-At the time of purchase must not forget that Morocco is developing so everything is a little cheaper than in Europe.
-Even today it is marketed as formerly with bartering, exchanging objects or food.
-The souks are markets where you can buy almost anything, an explosion of scents and colors.
-It is also usual haggling, to buy you have to negotiate the price with the seller with skill and if not abused.
-The idea is to start with a little less than the price you would pay for the desired object and since then the seller makes a counteroffer starting the skilled game of bargaining to reach an agreement.
+When buying, we must not forget that Morocco is in the process of development, so everything is a little cheaper than in Europe.
+The souks are the markets where you can buy almost everything, an explosion of smells and colors.
+Haggling is also common, to buy you have to negotiate the price with the seller skillfully and without abuse.
+The idea is to start with a little less than the price you would pay for the desired object and from there the seller makes a counter offer, starting the skillful game of haggling until an agreement is reached.

-Some typical products include orange blossom water, rosewater, argan oil, musk, dates, couscous, harissa (spicy sauce), carpets, printed scarves, turbans, silver accessories, hooded, slippers, fossils and quartz, Arab and Berber handicrafts, ceramics, textiles, musical instruments (djarbuca, castanets gnawa …), variety of spices such as saffron, cardamom, cumin… so valuable in ancient times they were used as currency change in trans-Saharan routes.
+Some typical products are orange blossom water, rose water, argan oil, musk, dates, couscous, harissa (very spicy sauce), carpets, patterned scarves, turbans, silver accessories, djellaba, slippers, fossils and quartz extracted in the country, Berber and Arab crafts, ceramics, fabrics, musical instruments (djarbuca, gnawa castanets …), a wide variety of spices, such as saffron, cardamom or cumin, so valuable in ancient times that they were used as currency in the trans-Saharan routes.